alexyarosh/hyperbolic/README.md

 ```

 ## Sampling (`GeometricSampling.jl`)
-`hyperbolic.jl` contains functions for sampling from different geometries and coomputing distances.
+`GeometricSampling.jl` contains functions for sampling from different geometries and coomputing distances.
 Only sampling within a ball of radius 1 and in curvature 0, +1, -1 are implemented as of 02/08/2019.

 ### Sample ball
 ```